 High-Resolution Secondary Ion Mass Spectrometer

-- Low detection limit (~1 ppm) with a mass resolution of 10,000 and transmission of 50%
+- It maintains a low detection limit (~1 ppm) with 10,000 mass resolution and 50% Transmission.

-- Multi-collection system with charge-mode electrometers can measure Pu isotopes simultaneously
+- Multicollection system with charge-mode electrometers can measure Pu isotopes simultaneously.

 Representative Research Case